kvark/kvark.github.io/_posts/2022-01-18-open-source-workflow.markdown

   - CHANGELOG file
   - (in Rust) include `Cargo.lock` if the project has important binary targets

-All the development happens in the master branch.
+All the development happens in the default branch, let's call it trunk.
 We configure the repository to make it "protected" by requiring at least CI checks to pass on it.
 We also enable auto-merge and linear history.
 Auto-merge ensures that the merged code is CI-checked.
 Linear history allows us to bisect any regression later on.
 For this reason, it's also important to have each commit working.

 Smaller PRs are generally squashed.
 Larger can sometimes be rebased, if there is a trust in the author to do the proper checks on each commit.
 I wish Github had an option to do this for us, i.e. run CI on every commit when rebasing.